-The existence of topological edge modes can be understood, via the principle of bulk-boundary correspondence, to be predicted by the non-trivial topology of bulk modes.
-Bulk-boundary correspondence has been invoked for the quantum Hall effect and topological insulators~\cite{hasan2010topological,qi2011topological} as well as for a variety of classical wave systems, including nanophotonics~\cite{wang2009observation,plotnik2014observation,skirlo2014multimode,skirlo2015experimental}, accoustics~\cite{peano2015,yang2015,he2016}, mechanical systems~\cite{Nash2015,huber2016}, continuum fluids~\cite{silveirinha2015,delplace2017,shankar2017,green2020,venaille2020} and plasmas~\cite{parker2020topological,Parker:2020bs}.
+The existence of topological edge modes can be understood, via the principle of bulk-interface correspondence, to be predicted by the non-trivial topology of bulk modes.
+Bulk-interface correspondence has been invoked for the quantum Hall effect and topological insulators~\cite{hasan2010topological,qi2011topological} as well as for a variety of classical wave systems, including nanophotonics~\cite{wang2009observation,plotnik2014observation,skirlo2014multimode,skirlo2015experimental}, accoustics~\cite{peano2015,yang2015,he2016}, mechanical systems~\cite{Nash2015,huber2016}, continuum fluids~\cite{silveirinha2015,delplace2017,shankar2017,green2020,venaille2020} and plasmas~\cite{parker2020topological,Parker:2020bs,fu2021topological}.
 The principle is clearest for Hermitian systems.
-Driving and dissipation however leads to non-Hermitian dynamics \cite{kraus2012topological,lohse2016thouless,bandres2018lasers,zilberberg2018photonic,pedro2019topological}.
+Driving and dissipation however lead to non-Hermitian dynamics \cite{kraus2012topological,lohse2016thouless,bandres2018lasers,zilberberg2018photonic,pedro2019topological}.
 By continuity, weak damping and driving may be expected to only change the waves slightly, but what happens as the forcing increases?
-Effort has been put into the topological classification of non-Hermitian systems~\cite{shen2018topological,gong2018topological,zhou2019periodic,borgina2020}.
-Whether or not bulk-boundary correspondence continues to hold remains a central problem.
-It has been argued that traditional bulk-boundary correspondence breaks down in non-Hermitian systems~\cite{lee2016anomalous,xiong2018}.
+Efforts have been put into the topological classification of non-Hermitian systems~\cite{shen2018topological,gong2018topological,zhou2019periodic,borgina2020}.
+Whether or not bulk-interface correspondence continues to hold remains a central problem.
+It has been argued that traditional bulk-interface correspondence breaks down in non-Hermitian systems~\cite{lee2016anomalous,xiong2018}.
 Alternatives to the topological Chern number have been proposed~\cite{yao2018edge,kunst2018biorthogonal, gong2018topological, yin2018geometrical,helbig2020generalized}.
-Non-Hermitian bulk-boundary correspondence has also been explored experimentally~\cite{xiao2020, ghatak2020observation}.
+Non-Hermitian bulk-interface correspondence has also been explored experimentally~\cite{xiao2020, ghatak2020observation}.
 Here, we show that the phase singularity in the bulk wavefunctions persists in the presence of shear flow.
 The phase of the bulk Poincar\'e modes exhibits a vortex or anti-vortex at the origin in the wavevector space, with a change in the phase winding number across the equator.
-We show that equatorial Yanai and Kelvin waves persist in the background shear, consistent with the continued applicability of the principle of bulk-boundary correspondence into the non-Hermitian realm.
+We show that equatorial Yanai and Kelvin waves persist in the background shear, consistent with the continued applicability of the principle of bulk-interface correspondence in the non-Hermitian realm.